ArgiSanchez/Archi/README.md

-# Arch linux install with EFI and Btrfs subvols
+# Arch linux auto install with EFI and Btrfs subvols
-script for install arch from scratch
+Script for install Arch linux from scratch in a 2 seconds

 1) download Arch ISO from https://archlinux.org/download/
 2) boot from it